 When the FCC issued its Third Report and Order on small cell attachments in September 2018, wireless telecommunications companies were given more opportunity to deploy their services.

-The FCC’s intent, as explained in a report that accompanied the order, is to speed and streamline the deployment of small cell infrastructure throughout the nation.
+The FCC’s intent, as explained in a report that accompanied the order, was to speed and streamline the deployment of small cell infrastructure throughout the nation.
 The regulatory order’s goal is to ensure vast access to 5G technology.

 Reduced Costs for Small Cell Attachments

-The FCC limited how much a city can charge providers for application review, right-of-way access, and permits to attach – all required for small cell installation.
+The FCC limited how much a city can charge providers for application review, right-of-way access (ROW), and permits to attach – all required for small cell installation.
 Under the new rules, the charges must represent only the city’s actual costs from deployment, minus any “exorbitant” fees charged by consultants or third-party contractors.